soydevs/waste-not/README.md

 - clone the repo
 - use 2 terminals
 - run `cd waste-not` on both
-- run `cd waste-not-backend` in one terminal
+- run `cd backend` in one terminal
 - run `npm install` on both terminals
 - run `npm run start` on both terminals